diskree/AchieveToDo-ModPack/README.md

 3. Copy your saves and settings into new instance and tests migration
 4. Remove old instance if all right

-*if you are creating a world with experimental features enabled (sacks and content 1.20) you will need to relog into the world immediately after creation
+*if you are creating a world with experimental features enabled (bundles and/or 1.20 content) you will need to relog into the world immediately after world creation
 I am not responsible for the performance of the assembly in case of adding any external mods.*